FreeMe Wildlife

 There would be no FreeMe Wildlife without public support.

-There are different ways to support the work we do.
-As a Public Benefit Organization (PBO) we provide an essential service to the communities of Kwazulu-Natal, both human and wildlife, without any governmental support.
+As a Public Benefit Organization (PBO) we provide an essential service to the communities of Kwazulu-Natal, both human and wildlife, without any governmental support

 Need more Information?